|Location:||Abu Muhariq Plateau, next to an old camel track, connecting Farafra and Assiut.|

 Please check rates and details directly with the companies in question if you need more recent info.

 |24-DEC-1873||discovered by the German explorer Gerhard Rohlfs during his famous expedition.|

 |1897||rediscovered by the geologist Hugh J.L.
 Beadnell who led a survey of Farafra oasis.|

 |2000||ACACIA expedition surveys and documents cave pictures.|

 The cave is also famous for its cave art, engravings depicting game and people.
 They were made during the Holocene wet phase, when this area was occupied by early hunters/gatherers.
 Remains on the surface were dated by C-14 to be 8600-6000 BP.
 The Djara region, an area with a size of almost 5 by 10 km, was inhabited during this time.
 It was wetter, so life was possible, but there was not enough rain for the growth of flowstone.
-In earlier wet phases the amount of rain was much higher, and the spelethems were formed during this periods.
+In earlier wet phases the amount of rain was much higher, and the speleothems were formed during these periods.
 They are dated by the 18O method to be mostly of marine isotope stage 5 age.